donutrj/verdigris2/content/Characters/Talents Master List.md

 Max: 1

 The gods smiled upon you and granted you with great fortune.
 Once per session you may reroll any one die..
 This can be done after pushing.
-## Magical Sense
-Max: 1

-You can sense when persons and creatures are imbued with the magic of the wizarding type.
-Magically charged persons have a smell similar to ozone and almost feel like they have a bit too much static electricity on them.

-It is obvious to others when you try to  feel the magic around you. #edit not really  a fan of this one, seems to be taking more away from the scrying school perhaps?
 ## Magic Resistance
 Max: 2